 Mount Holly is a somewhat small city located in the state of North Carolina.
 With a population of 14,176 people and nine constituent neighborhoods, Mount Holly is the 65th largest community in North Carolina.

 Mount Holly is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mount Holly is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Mount Holly who work in office and administrative support (12.15%), management occupations (11.27%), and sales jobs (10.94%).
+There are especially a lot of people living in Mount Holly who work in office and administrative support (12.49%), sales jobs (11.58%), and management occupations (11.33%).

 Also of interest is that Mount Holly has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Mount Holly is somewhat higher than in the average US city of 21.84%: 25.40% of adults 25 and older in the city have at least a bachelor's degree.
+The population of Mount Holly overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Mount Holly, 24.12% have at least a bachelor's degree.

 Mount Holly is a very ethnically-diverse city.
 The people who call Mount Holly home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mount Holly residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Mount Holly include Irish, English, Scots-Irish, and Italian.

 The most common language spoken in Mount Holly is English.
-Other important languages spoken here include Spanish and Miao/Hmong.
+Other important languages spoken here include Spanish and Vietnamese.